moataz-bellah/writeups/mr robot/README.md

 ![dashboard](https://github.com/moataz-bellah/writeups/assets/47069499/cf3bfb4c-a19f-46e6-bd63-86ac486f31cd)
 I was exploring the dashboard trying to find anything useful but i didn't.
-So i did some research about ideas to get reverse shell in wordpress and i found that great resourse https://www.hackingarticles.in/wordpress-reverse-shell/ According to the above link i went to appearance, then editor.
+So i did some research about ideas to get reverse shell in wordpress and i found that great resourse https://www.hackingarticles.in/wordpress-reverse-shell/ According to that link i went to appearance, then editor.
 ![reverse_shell2](https://github.com/moataz-bellah/writeups/assets/47069499/a02ef163-13f2-4bfd-b7a7-3beed04d069f)
 1: I looked for a php reverse shell online, and i put it inside the editor